Chris Coates: Professional involvement

 Coates has presented at training sessions for the News Leaders Association, Illinois Press Association, New York Press Association, Online Media Campus, Virginia Press Association and Society of Professional Journalists.

 He has served on the boards of the Virginia Press Association and Illinois Associated Press Media Editors, as well as on the advisory board of Capitol News Illinois and the Journalism Education Committee, Society of Professional Journalists.

 Coates has judged national journalism competitions, including the Online News Association Online Journalism Awards, the Editor & Publisher EPPY Awards, Report for America, and the Gannett Awards of Excellence.

 Recognition

 In 2013, Coates was included in Editor & Publisher’s “25 Under 35” list.
 He was named Editor of the Year by the Illinois Press Association in 2019 and was on Editor & Publisher’s 2024 “Editors Extraordinaire” list.

 In 2014, he was named a Chamberlin Fellow at the Greenlee School of Journalism and Communication at Iowa State University.

+In 2026, Coates was named a Kiplinger Fellow by the Kiplinger Program in Public Affairs Journalism at Ohio University.